James Brown: The Lost Album

 In actuality, the band was there for a three week recording session.

-Howard Lovett, studio engineer at Studio South in Augusta, spent much of the first week transferring the tracks from the Charlotte sessions and playing them to Brown, who dismissed most of them.
+Howard Lovett, an engineer at Studio South in Augusta, spent much of the first week transferring the tracks from the Charlotte sessions and playing them to Brown, who largely dismissed them.

 “They were nice,” says Lovett, “but they were a little cleaner than James Brown.
 They were too produced.
 It was great music but it just didn’t have that raw edge.
 But he used little pieces of the tracks – he’d take a drum beat or a bass line or a guitar riff and then just build a new song around it.”

-But according to those close to Brown, a problem was developing.
-By the time the Studio South sessions rolled around, the Godfather had lost all interest in recording his new album.
+But according to those close to Brown, the sessions were marred by a developing problem.
+By the time the Studio South sessions rolled around, the boss had lost all interest in recording his new album.
 His enthusiasm had dissipated in the weeks that it had taken to get the project moving.

 By delaying the recording process, Brown had lost his fire.
 According to Charles Bobbit, sometimes he had to force the star out of his house and into the car.

-SuperFrank, who was bankrolling the sessions, began to irritate Brown, who did not appreciate what he perceived to be interference.
-Consequently, Brown imposed a studio ban on his manager.
+SuperFrank, who was bankrolling the sessions, was beginning to irritate Brown, who did not appreciate what he perceived to be interference.
+Before long, the star had imposed a studio ban on his own manager and benefactor.

-One such day came early in the three week session when Brown decided to record a twelve bar blues track called ‘Ancestors’.
+On one such day, Brown decided to record a twelve bar blues track called ‘Ancestors’.
 The song featured a long, rapid, staccato guitar riff, which he gave to Keith Jenkins.